klystrn/TheTeaShop/README.md

 4. 14/01/2023
     - Fixed the responsive for the text on the News & Promotions section  __Jerel__

+5. 31/01/2023
+    - Added navigation bar __Jerel__

+6. 1/02/2023
+    - Added Swiper.Js in index.html
+    - Fixed the mobile view of the home page
+    - Edited the footer contents __Jerel__

 ## Design ##
 ### Colour Scheme ###
 - Orange Dark (#E68D19)